 So, what does Amstelveen offer to the expats?
 A stone’s throw away from Schiphol Airport and adjacent to the business district of Zuidas, it’s wildly attractive to many companies and industries.
-It’s home to the Royal Dutch Airlines KLM, for example; but also to giant multinationals such as Ricoh, Fortis and Canon.
+It’s home to KLM, for example; but also to giant multinationals such as Ricoh, Fortis, and Canon.
 With these have come an influx of expatriates from all over the world, especially from Asia.
-Thanks to them Amstelveen boasts an incredibly multicultural flair, which reflects in its infrastructures (it is home to many international schools) and its cultural initiatives, from the Cherry Blossom festival in Spring to the busiest Diwali festival in the country, and festive celebrations for the Chinese New Year.
+Thanks to them Amstelveen boasts an incredibly multicultural flair, which reflects in its infrastructures (it is home to many international schools) and its cultural initiatives, from the Cherry Blossom festival in spring to the busiest Diwali festival in the country and festive celebrations for the Chinese New Year.

 International social clubs in Amstelveen